You can apply for Disabled Students’ Allowances (DSAs) if you live in England and have a disability that affects your

 Who is not eligible

-You can’t get DSAs from Student Finance England if you’re:
+You cannot get DSAs from Student Finance England if you’re:

 - an EU student

-- eligible for an NHS Disabled Students’ Allowance (this is a separate scheme)
+- eligible for NHS Disabled Students’ Allowances (this is a separate scheme)

 - getting equivalent support from another funding source, like from your university or a social work bursary

 Proving you’re eligible

-You won’t automatically get DSAs - you need proof of your eligibility.
+You will not automatically get DSAs - you need proof of your eligibility.

 |Disabilities or long-term health condition||A copy of a report or letter from your doctor or consultant - you can also fill in the disability evidence form (PDF, 65KB)|

 |Specific learning difficulty like dyslexia||A copy of a ‘diagnostic assessment’ from a practitioner psychologist or suitably qualified specialist teacher|

 You could get extra help to pay for a new diagnostic assessment.

 Your course must be in the UK and one of the following:

 - a first degree, for example BA, BSc or BEd

 - a Foundation Degree